Thank you for your support. The future of tomorrow's engineers is built on the foundation you help to provide.

 The excitement and discovery of research is open to all students and is the keystone of Penn Engineering’s world-class Ph.D. programs.
 These programs are augmented by diverse Master's degree offerings.
 Penn Engineering offers a stimulating environment where collaborative research between students and their faculty mentors flourishes.
 An endowed named fellowship fund would partially support one of Penn Engineering’s graduate students for a full academic year.

 - $250,000 creates a named endowed fellowship at Penn Engineering.

-Endowed Named Scholarships enable donors to experience firsthand the joy of making a Penn education possible for deserving--and very grateful--young men and women.
-As a result of the generosity and leadership of Penn donors and to encourage giving to this University priority, Challenge funds are available to match various scholarship gift levels.
+Endowed Named Scholarships enable donors to experience firsthand the joy of making a Penn Engineering education possible for all qualified students with the talent and ambition to succeed here.
+To encourage support for Dr. Amy Gutmann's Penn Compact 2020 priority of Inclusion, challenge funds are available to match various scholarship gift levels.

 Faculty Opportunities and Gift Levels:

 There is no better tool for recruiting and retaining the very best faculty than a named professorship endowed in perpetuity.
 Endowed chairs enable Penn Engineering to attract senior-level professors, providing prestige and guaranteed support for research activities.
 Only faculty who have demonstrated preeminence in their fields receive this honor.